 A test prep business makes money by charging clients for test prep lessons.
 This is typically an hourly fee, with the fee being larger if you are conducting a one-on-one lesson and lower if you are conducting a group lesson.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your test prep business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your test prep business is sued.
 There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements